Emeritus Professor of Law

 Member of the California and New Mexico Bars

-Richard Gonzales joined the UNM law faculty in 1976 and has split his time evenly between the clinic and the traditional classroom ever since.
+Richard Gonzales joined the UNM law faculty in 1976 and before his retirement, split his time evenly between the clinic and the traditional classroom.
 He has developed a broad range of interests, which he shares with his students.

-In addition to evidence, employment law and labor law, he teaches a first-year course that he designed, entitled, "Lawyering Process," which takes students through a panoply of skills, from interviewing, case development analysis, pleadings and alternative dispute resolution to basic trial skills.
+While he is now emeritus status, he still teaches at the law school from time to time.
+Historically he taught evidence, employment law and labor law, as well as a first-year course that he designed, entitled, "Lawyering Process," which takes students through a panoply of skills, from interviewing, case development analysis, pleadings and alternative dispute resolution to basic trial skills.